-At the request of Daniel Diermeier, then Harris School of Public Policy Dean, now University of Chicago Provost, I recently completed the design of a women’s public leadership initiative.
-To give you a sense of the approach I took, below is a video of a conversation I had with Valerie Jarrett, President Obama’s Special Advisor, at the Harris School of Public Policy Studies women’s public leadership seminar.
-Below, is another videotape about the importance of women’s political leadership–of a conversation I had with New Hampshire Governor Maggie Hassan.
+At the request of Daniel Diermeier, then Harris School of Public Policy Dean, now University of Chicago Provost, I designed a women’s public leadership initiative.
+To give you a sense of the approach I took, below is a video of a conversation I had with Valerie Jarrett, President Obama’s Special Advisor, at the prototype women’s public leadership seminar I created and produced.
+Below, is another videotape about the importance of women’s political leadership; there, now U.S. Senator Maggie Hassan, then New Hampshire governor, shares her perspective.

 THE UNIVERSITY HOSTED AN EXECUTIVE EDUCATION SEMINAR